MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_08_Performing_remote_administration_with_PowerShell.md

 ## Exercise 3: Performing one-to-many remoting

+In this exercise, you'll run commands against multiple computers.
+One of those will be the client computer, although you'll be establishing a second sign-in to it for the duration of each command.

+The main tasks for this exercise are:

+1. Retrieve a list of physical network adapters from two computers.
+1. Compare the output of a local command to that of a remote command.

 ### Task 1: Retrieve a list of physical network adapters from two computers

 1. Ensure that you're still signed in to the **LON-CL1** virtual machine as **Adatum\\Administrator** with the password **Pa55w.rd**.